A Week Based in Moab

 Next stop was Balanced Rock, an easy walk around the base with views across the distant La Sal Mountain range.

 The Windows (North and South) and Turret Arch

 We then continued to The Windows (North and South) and Turret Arch.
 A short walk up and around was well worth the gorgeous views.

 How gorgeous is that shot of my beautiful mum, with the double rainbow?!

-We finished off by driving to the viewpoint of Delicate Arch, but it was so rubbish and far away that I didn’t even bother getting a photo.
+We finished off by driving to the viewpoint of Delicate Arch, but it was so rubbish (the viewpoint, not Delicate Arch!) and far away that I didn’t even bother getting a photo.
 John and I plan to make the short 3 mile round trip one sunset this week.